-- Noncitizens whose asylum applications have been denied by the immigration court before 180 days accrued on their asylum EAD clocks, - ➤ Whose appeal to the BIA or a federal court of appeals was remanded for further adjudication of the asylum claim by an immigration judge, and - ➤ Whose asylum EAD clocks have not counted the time from the date of the initial denial.

-4. What policy changes will take place under the ABT Settlement Agreement specific to each class?
-When will they take effect?

-Notice and Review Class

-- > See Section III.A.1 of the ABT Settlement Agreement - ➤ By November 8, 2013, EOIR will amend its relevant policy memorandum, entitled Operating Policies and Procedures Memorandum 11-02: The Asylum Clock, to state that the immigration judge must make the reason(s) for the case adjournment clear on the record. - ➤ By November 8, 2013, both EOIR and USCIS will create an interim notice regarding asylum adjudication and employment authorization.
+- Noncitizens whose asylum applications have been denied by the immigration court before 180 days accrued on their asylum EAD clocks, - Whose appeal to the BIA or a federal court of appeals was remanded for further adjudication of the asylum claim by an immigration judge, and - Whose asylum EAD clocks did not restart on the date of remand by the BIA and/or have not been credited with the time from the date of the initial IJ denial. - 3.
+What policy changes will take place under the ABT Settlement Agreement specific to each class?
+When will they take effect? - Notice and Review Class - > See Section III.A.1 of the ABT Settlement Agreement - By December 3, 2013, EOIR will amend its relevant policy memorandum, entitled Operating Policies and Procedures Memorandum 11-02: The Asylum Clock, to state that the immigration judge must make the reason(s) for the case adjournment clear on the record. - By December 3, 2013, both EOIR and USCIS will create an interim notice regarding asylum adjudication and employment authorization.
 EOIR will provide this notice to an asylum applicant when an asylum application is lodged or filed with an immigration court and also will make a copy of the notice available at each hearing.
 USCIS will make the information publicly available, including providing the notice to an asylum applicant upon referral to immigration court.
-Defendants also will provide contact information for inquiries regarding requests to correct the calculation of the asylum adjudications period before the Asylum Office, hearing adjournment codes before the Immigration Court, and asylum-related EAD denials before USCIS. - Defendants will issue a final version of the interim notice no later than May 8, 2015. - ➤ USCIS will produce a new EAD denial letter with input from Plaintiffs as to the language and content no later than May 8, 2015
+Defendants also will provide contact information for inquiries regarding requests to correct the calculation of the asylum adjudications period before the Asylum Office, hearing adjournment codes before the Immigration Court, and asylum-related EAD denials before USCIS.